 Telia Parken opened to Copenhagen schools

-FCK have opened up facilities inside Telia Parken stadium for teaching, in order to help schools that are struggling for space continue to conduct lessons.
-School children have begun their lessons in the stands and vacant rooms around the ground.
+FCK opened up facilities inside Telia Parken stadium for teaching, in order to help schools that were struggling for space continue to conduct lessons.
+School children had their lessons in the stands and vacant rooms around the ground.
 Students have now broken up for the summer holidays and will return to their normal classrooms once the school year starts in August.

 Season tickets and subscriptions